High-resolution portraits secured by colour lasers

 Security for IDs

 Gemalto Color Laser Shield is built on the secure foundations of polycarbonate.

 All the security elements and document holder information are sealed inside the document, protecting each one in case of attack.

 The photo is also engraved inside the document.
 In addition, the security of personalization technology is enhanced thanks to the four separate lasers.

 New barriers for fraudsters

 The lasers used in Color Laser Shield technology are not available on the open market.
 Only authorized bodies can access them.
-Moreover, specialized expertise is needed to set up and operate these lasers, setting the bar even higher for attempts at fraudulent personalization or photo manipulation.
+Moreover, specialized expertise is needed to set up and operate these lasers, setting the bar even higher for fraudulent personalization or photo manipulation attempts.

 That's not all…